Fact checked by Vincent Wang, MS CPE

 Here at Casper, we offer a mix of different pillow fills and materials.
 Each pillow comes in either a standard or king size, and you have the option of choosing a low or medium loft.

 Using a pillow not conducive to keeping your head, neck, and spine in alignment will inevitably leave your body with some discomfort.
-However, knowing how to choose a pillow for your needs can dramatically change how you feel when you wake up in the morning.
+However, unless you prefer sleeping without a pillow, knowing how to choose a pillow for your needs can dramatically change how you feel when you wake up in the morning.
 And if you’re still unsure what pillow loft is best for your normal sleeping position, take the pillow height quiz on any of the Casper pillow pages next to “Select your pillow height.”